-Ever wonder about what changes are happening with your favorite brands?
+Ever wonder about what changes are happening with your favorite brands and manufacturers or what news is going on in the cigar industry?

 601 cigars have gone through some changes over the past couple years.
 Eddie and Erik ended their partnership to both pursue their own brands.
 They are still good friends.
 While there are a couple lines of the 601 left, most are gone forever.
 The best selling 601 Maduro was the all time favorite.